 4-5 No sense in getting killed sir!

 The unit's officers are timorous and hesitant, convinced that the unit is surrounded by enemy and unseen dangers.
-If forced to advance in what they judge to be a rash manner, they will be as cautious as possible!
+The unit/brigade may not move and cannot receive any further orders that Command phase.